Colin-Fredericks/hx-js/README.md

 Either set `makeTOC: true,` in your hxGlobalOptions.js file, or put this little bit into a Raw HTML component on the page.

+Warning: Once students see an Auto-TOC on one page, they'll see it on the rest of the pages in that subsection.
+You will probably want to set this to "true" or "false" manually on each page in a particular subsection.

 ```html
 <script>
 var hxLocalOptions = {makeTOC: true};